 A really great layer should last a few years or more, depending on use and abuse.
 It shouldn't shrink, stretch out, or pill after just a few months.
 Additionally, we don't think that you should see fly away stitches within the first three months of ownership; as a result, we docked products durability points if we saw any.
 With prices ranging from $50 to $130 it's important to know this piece will last.
 To look at durability, we inspected shirts for fly aways, noted quality stitching, and noted any signs of wear and tear.
 We also looked at whether any of the garments shrunk and if any lost their ability to regulate temperature.

 In our observations over the last few months, we found that our merino wool layers need to be treated a more carefully than their synthetic competitors.
 In our tests, we found that the fibers in our merino wool pieces tended to snag and pill more easily.
-However, when comparing stitching, we noticed that some companies like REI chose to use less durable thread that was more susceptible to pilling.
+However, when comparing stitching, we noticed that some companies chose to use less durable thread that was more susceptible to pilling.